Japan travel guide

 If you are really into temples and shrines then Nikko is convenient from Tokyo, although still quite touristy.
 However, most of the tourists go only for the day and there are some nice onsen hotels you can stay in overnight.
 It’s worth a trip up to Lake Chūzenji (via bus on a very windy road!) to see Kegon Falls, but not in the winter because everything is closed.

 You will head through Nagoya on your way to/from Kyoto.
-If you change there you can reach Hida-Takayama, a small town in the Japanese Alps.
+Don’t bother leaving the station but if you change there you can reach Hida-Takayama, a small town in the Japanese Alps.
 This is good for hiking, especially in the autumn when the leaves are changing.
 The Hida Folk Village is nearby which has traditional thatched houses.
 These are especially nice on a snowy day.
 Shirakawa-gō is a more famous alternative (as a UNESCO World Heritage site).

 Located near an active volcano, Hakone is a popular onsen spa town.
 There are plenty of hotels but my recommendation is Hyatt Regency Hakone.